Chromosome segregation: Crossovers facilitate segregation, but are not essential

 A current model of meiotic recombination, initiated by a double-strand break or gap, followed by pairing with an homologous chromosome and strand invasion to initiate the recombinational repair process.
 Repair of the gap can lead to crossover (CO) or non-crossover (NCO) of the flanking regions.
 CO recombination is thought to occur by the Double Holliday Junction (DHJ) model, illustrated on the right, above.
 NCO recombinants are thought to occur primarily by the Synthesis Dependent Strand Annealing (SDSA) model, illustrated on the left, above.
 Most recombination events appear to be the SDSA type.

 Meiotic chromosomal crossover (CO) recombination facilitates the proper segregation of homologous chromosomes.
 This is because, at the end of meiotic prophase I, CO recombination provides a physical link that holds homologous chromosome pairs together.
 These linkages are established by chiasmata, which are the cytological manifestations of CO recombination.
-Together with cohesion linkage between sister chromatids, CO recombination may help ensure the orderly segregation of the paired homologous chromosomes to opposite poles.
+Together with cohesin linkage between sister chromatids, CO recombination may help ensure the orderly segregation of the paired homologous chromosomes to opposite poles.
 In support of this, a study of aneuploidy in single spermatozoa by whole genome sequencing found that, on average, human sperm cells with aneuploid autosomes exhibit significantly fewer crossovers than normal cells.
 After the first chromosome segregation in meiosis I is complete, there is further chromosome segregation during the second equational division of meiosis II.
 Both proper initial segregation of chromosomes in prophase I and the next chromosome segregation during equational division in meiosis II are required to generate gametes with the correct number of chromosomes.

 CO recombinants are produced by a process involving the formation and resolution of Holliday junction intermediates.
 As indicated in the figure titled "A current model of meiotic recombination", the formation of meiotic crossovers can be initiated by a double-strand break (DSB).
 The introduction of DSBs in DNA often employs the topoisomerase-like protein SPO11.
 CO recombination may also be initiated by external sources of DNA damage such as X-irradiation, or internal sources.